Hours and arrival

 In advance of your visit, discover even more from PS1 on your phone with the Bloomberg Connects app, a new digital experience.
 Read wall text, hear directly from artists, and uncover the building’s history with this multimedia visitor guide.

-Socially-distanced seating has been added to MoMA PS1’s outdoor courtyard to offer visitors a safe social space.
+Socially-distanced seating has been added to PS1’s outdoor Courtyard to offer visitors a safe social space.
+Face masks are optional in the outdoor Courtyard.

-The Artbook @ MoMA PS1 Bookstore will be open during regular MoMA PS1 hours, with capacity limits and designated entrance/exit.
+The Artbook @ MoMA PS1 Bookstore is open during regular hours, with capacity limits and designated entrance/exit.

 We are working to keep you safe and healthy, but we cannot guarantee you won’t be exposed to COVID-19.
 By entering MoMA or MoMA PS1 you assume the risk of such exposure.